 This is a huge performance and scalability gain.
-Drools score calculation gives you this huge scalability gain without forcing you to write a complicated incremental score calculation algorithm.
-Just let the Drools rule engine do the hard work.
+Constraint Streams or Drools score calculation give you this huge scalability gain without forcing you to write a complicated incremental score calculation algorithm.
+Just let the rule engine do the hard work.